AVCOAT: Apollo Command Module

-AVCOAT for Orion Crew Module
+Orion EFT-1 Crew Module

-The Orion Crew Module was first designed for the NASA's Constellation program, but later adapted the Space Launch System to replace the Space Shuttle program.
-This spacecraft was planned to take astronauts to the International Space Station in 2015 and to the moon in 2024.

-In the past, the honeycomb paste-like fiberglass material is gunned into each cells individually.
-On the other hand, the Orion heat shield is bonded onto the base of the heat shield.

 To protect the Crew Module during Earth re-entry, the dish shaped AVCOAT heat shield ablator system was selected.
-NASA announced that this module will encounter temperature as high as 5,000 degrees Fahrenheit (2760°C).
+NASA announced that this module would encounter temperature as high as 5,000 degrees Fahrenheit (2760 °C).
 Licensed by Textron, AVCOAT material is produced at New Orleans's Michoud Assembly Facility by Lockheed Martin.
-This heat shield will be installed at the base of the crew module to provide a controlled erosion moving heat away from the crew module into the atmosphere.
-This process of erosion is called “ablation” - where materials are removed by vaporization or erosion by continuous contact with the supersonic velocity of gas flow and high temperature; thus the construction of honeycomb structure was made.
+This ablative heat shield was installed at the base of the crew module to provide a controlled erosion moving heat away from the crew module into the atmosphere.

 John Kowal, Orion's thermal protections systems manager at Johnson Space Center, discussed the biggest challenge with AVCOAT has been reviving the technology for manufacturing with similar performance as demonstrated in the Apollo Missions.

+After the Apollo missions, Avcoat variants were produced and studied.
+Orion Chief Engineer requested the heat shield to be redesigned, however the final design was not selected.

+The Orion Crew Module was first designed for the NASA's Constellation program.
+The heat shield was designed and manufactured similarly to the Apollo version as a monolithic fiberglass honeycomb which was then filled with the AVCOAT.
+The honey comb consisted of 330,000 small cells.
+Each cell was individually filled with AVCOAT one at a time by a technician with a pressure gun, with the process taking more than six months for the shield.

 The EFT-1 mission performed two orbits of Earth providing the opportunity for Orion's systems to be tested.
 It took about four hours with the splash down in the ocean.

-AVCOAT for Apollo Missions

-AVCOAT was first used on the parts of the Apollo spacecraft orbiter and as a unit attached to the crew module in the past.
-It is a honeycomb structure.
-NASA confirmed that this is made of silica fibers with an epoxy novolac resin filled in a fiberglass-phenolic manufactured directly onto the heat shield.
+This was the only flight with this heat shield.